martinapugliese/tales-science-data/README.md

 ## [Natural Language Processing](nlp/README.md)

 *NLP is the field (a part of Machine Learning) which deals with text, an unstructured data source.
-What NLP tries to do is putting text into numerical representations, and extracting information from it, in an attempt to do understand (?) it.*
+What NLP tries to do is putting text into numerical representations, and extracting information from it, in an attempt to understand (?) it.*

 * **General concepts and tasks in NLP**
 * **Manipulating text and extracting information**